Isaachi1/react-native-secure-ls/README.md

 * **`get`**

-  Gets `data` back from specified `key` from the localStorage library.
+  Gets `data` back from specified `key` from the AsyncStorage library.
 If the key is not provided, the library will warn.

   |   Parameter   |         Description                 |
   | ------------- | ----------------------------------- |